logosteach/computer-science-1-pubfunnels/unit_001/lesson_004_computer_lab.md

 ## Calculate a hypotenuse

-In this labe we are going to calculate the lenght of the hypotenuse of a right triangle.
+In this labe we are going to calculate the length of the hypotenuse of a right triangle.

 In mathematics, a right triangle has two legs and a hypotenuse.
 The hypotenuse is the side of the triangle that is *opposite* the right angle.
 The famous formula, also known as the Pythagorean theorem states that: